It might be you, or it might be a friend or family member that is thinking about surrendering or giving up their pet.

 5. Pursue the option of re-homing before animal shelters, or euthanasia

-Pet helplines, portals, animal care organisations, and even animal shelters can all help you find out the easiest and best ways to go about rehoming your pet to a loving home.
+Pet helplines, portals, animal care organisations, and even animal shelters can all help you find out the easiest and best ways to go about rehoming your pet to a loving home (and not someone who will mistreat your pet).

 When the other options are shelters or euthanasia – it makes much more sense to re-home.